-Warning Symbol \Lambda
+Warning Symbol A

-This symbol calls attention to an operating procedure or practice, which if not correctly performed, could result in personal injury or damage to or destruction of part or all of the product and system.
+This symbol calls attention to an operating procedure, practice, or the like which, if not correctly performed or adhered to, could result in personal injury or damage to or destruction of part or all of the product and system.
 Do not proceed beyond a warning symbol until the indicated conditions are fully understood and met.